 Some courses on the approved list below may be restricted by the department offering the course.
 Please note that the Certificate Program CANNOT ask the department to waive prerequisites or force the department to lift restrictions on their courses.
 Every effort has been made to include multiple options under each category to allow students from various majors to find courses that fit within their degree program.

-Highlighted courses are offered on the FALL 2021 course schedule.
+Highlighted courses are offered on the Fall 2023 course schedule.
 Download PDF.